GlennChiu/GCReusableQueue/README.md

         /* Done with the object, enqueue it for later use */ [_reusableQueue enqueueReusableObject:view];

-Make sure that the objects conform to the `ResuableObject` protocol:
+Make sure that the objects conform to the `ReusableObject` protocol:

     @interface ViewSubclass : UIView <ReusableObject>
     {